-As of December 31, 2018, we administered \$572.5 billion in client assets for traditional and alternative investment fund products, including mutual funds, hedge funds and private equity funds.
-Revenues from these products are earned primarily as a percentage of net assets under administration.
+As of December 31, 2019, we administered \$683.3 billion in client assets for traditional and alternative investment fund products, including mutual funds, hedge funds and private equity funds.
+Revenues from these products are earned primarily as a percentage of net assets under administration, and are recognized in Asset management, administration and distribution fees on the accompanying Consolidated Statements of Operations.

 Revenues for the processing of institutional separate accounts and separately managed accounts are generally earned on the number of investor accounts serviced.
 Assets associated with this separate account processing are not included in reported assets under administration.
-Both revenue categories are recognized in Asset management, administration and distribution fees on the accompanying Consolidated Statements of Operations.
+These revenues are recognized in Asset management, administration and distribution fees on the accompanying Consolidated Statements of Operations.